 Consistent with our decentralized operating structure, our individual businesses are responsible for verifying, evaluating and addressing risks of slavery and human trafficking in their supply chains, based on their particular business and risk profile.
-In recognition of the different risk profiles of our businesses, we have elected not to take a prescriptive approach to this area of compliance.
-We believe that enabling individual businesses to take a thoughtful, tailored approach to addressing slavery and human trafficking risk is more effective than a prescriptive approach, and our business units are expected to operate in accordance with our Core Values, the ITW Principles of Conduct, the Supplier Code of Conduct, our Supplier Expectations and other ITW policies and expectations.
+In recognition of the different risk profiles of our businesses, we have elected not to take a prescriptive approach to this area of compliance as we believe that enabling individual businesses to take a thoughtful, tailored approach to addressing slavery and human trafficking risk is more effective than a prescriptive approach, and our business units are expected to operate in accordance with our Core Values, the ITW Principles of Conduct, the Supplier Code of Conduct, our Supplier Expectations and other ITW policies and expectations.
+Also, as described below under "Internal Accountability and Training," during 2018 we are requiring an expanded group of employees to undergo enhanced modern slavery training intended to mitigate risk of slavery in our supply chain.